Accessibility Accessibility icon

 Minimize Scars

+Scars are an inevitable part of life.
+The formation of scar tissue is our body's way of healing, and there is really no way to guarantee perfect healing from any scar.
 However, there are a number of treatments we can use to help modulate and direct surgical scar healing in a more positive manner, as well as options to help correct and minimize scars from trauma, acne, or medical treatments.

+During his residency training, Lone Tree board-certified plastic surgeon Gregory A. Buford, MD, FACS, PCEO was exposed to a variety of approaches for scar optimization and noted that every patient seemed to heal a little differently.
 As such, what worked for one person was not necessarily as effective for the next.
 Dr. Buford continues to adopt a personalized approach to scar care, and he has developed a suite of innovative scar remodeling techniques to help a variety of patient concerns.

 Face & Skin Self-Assessment